There are very few people on the planet that like to work on their abs – even if would love to walk around with a 10 pack set of abs.

 Your hip flexors are situated in the front area of your hip, connect your lower body, your pelvis, and your truck together, and provide that flexing capabilities for this part of your body.

-When your hip flexors are type your entire life deals type.
+When your hip flexors are tight, your entire life feels tight.
 When your hip flexors are strong and healthy, though, you are strong and healthy!
+You can also count on some resistance band exercises to losen up your hips, and besides, you can also get to work your glutes and build a bubble butt.

 Tips to Get the Most Out of Double Crunches